DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 Subsequent runs only required if menu item privileges change.

 ## 2. Initiate user security groups
-Automatically creates groups of similar users by analyzing user roles and privileges, or utilize existing D365 user groups. <br>
+Ability to automaticall group similar users by:
+- **User groups** - Linked to 'System administration > Users > User groups'
+- **Microsoft Entra ID security groups** - Linked to 'System administration > Users > Groups'.
+Option controlled by the MSFT config key for AAD
+- **Security roles** - Machine learning used to group users by similar security roles.
+Ability to limit number of groups created with 'Maximum number of groups'
+- **Security privileges** - Machine learning used to group users by similar security privileges.
+Ability to limit number of groups created with 'Maximum number of groups'

-This step is only available on **Security insights by user**. <br>
+> Note: This step is only available on **Security insights by user**. <br>

 **Parameters:**
 - Use **Select foundation data for user group creation** to create the user groups by either: